ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 Deploying changes to your environment is a lightweight process.
 To change which resources are allocated, you code changes to your Terraform configuration in declarative syntax, meaning you state only the outcome you want.
 With {{site.data.keyword.bpshort}}, you can preview your changes before deployment.

+**What changes can I make to my resources?** </br>
+You can choose to add, modify, or remove infrastructure code in your Terraform configuration files in GitHub, or update variable values from the workspace dashboard in {{site.data.keyword.cloud_notm}} Schematics.

+Depending on how you change the configuration of existing resources, {{site.data.keyword.cloud_notm}} Schematics might not be able to update your resource.
+Instead, {{site.data.keyword.cloud_notm}} Schematics might decide that in order to apply the change, the resource must be destroyed, and a new resource must be created.
+If your resource must be destroyed, make sure that you do not interrupt a working environment, or destroy data.
+{: note}

-**When I change my configuration file in GitHub, is my change reflected in the Schematics execution plan?** </br>
+**When I change my configuration file in GitHub, is my change automatically availabe in the next execution plan?** </br>
 If you make changes to the configuration files in GitHub, these changes are not available automatically when you create an execution plan in {{site.data.keyword.cloud_notm}} Schematics.
+To pull the latest changes from your GitHub repository, make sure that you click **Retrieve latest configuration** from the workspace details page before your create your execution plan.

-To pull
+To update your resources:

-After you publish code changes to your Terraform configuration in your source control repository, or modify variables in the GUI, complete the following steps to deploy updates to your environment:

-1. In the **{{site.data.keyword.bpshort}}** dashboard, select **Environments**.

-2. Click the row of the specific environment that you want to update.

-3. Click **Plan** and inspect your plan log for errors.

-4. Click **Apply** to deploy updates.
+1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces), select the workspace that points to the Terraform configuration file that you just changed.
+2. Click **Retrieve latest configuration** to get the latest version of your Terraform configuration files from the linked GitHub source repository.
+3. If you added, or removed variables in your Terraform configuration files, or if you want to change the variable values that you set when you created the workspace, open the **Variables** tab from the workspace details page, and enter or change the variable values.
+4. From the **Details** tab of the workspace details page, click **Run new plan** to create a Terraform execution plan.
+5. From the **Recent activity** section, review the log files of your execution plan.
+This log file provide a summary of all the resources that {{site.data.keyword.cloud_notm}} Schematics is about to modify. {{site.data.keyword.cloud_notm}} Schematics might not be able to modify some of your resources, and suggest to remove and re-create the resource.
+6. Click **Apply plan** to apply the new Terraform configuration.
+Depending on the changes that you made, it might take a few minutes or up to a few hours for the configuration to be applied.
+7. Review the log files to ensure that no errors occured during the modification process.
+8. From the workspace details page, select the **Resources** tab and verify that your resources show the updated configuration.

 ## Reviewing resource and deployment details